FliegendeWurst/KIT-ILIAS-downloader/README.md

 ### Credentials

-You can use the `--user` and `--keyring` options to get/store the password using the system password store:
+You can use the `--user` and `--keyring` options to get/store the password using the system password store.
+If you use Linux, you'll have to compile from source to be able to use this option.
 ```
 $ KIT-ILIAS-downloader -U uabcd --keyring [...]
 ```